JumpStartGeorgia/Georgian-Budget-Files/README.md

 This repository contains all of the files necessary for running the budget data uploader, which creates a structured database of information about the Georgian Budget.
 This uploader can be found in the [JumpStartGeorgia/Georgian-Budget-API repo](https://github.com/JumpStartGeorgia/Georgian-Budget-API/).

+The files presented here are split into two groups:
+1. Those received from the Georgian government, either via their website or Freedom of Information requests.
+The format of these files has been modified to work with the uploader (but the data has not been modified, of course)
+2. Support files necessary for running the uploader.
+These files include a list of the twelve budget priorities, the connections between priorities and their programs and agencies, English translations of the names of all budget items, and a list of budget item pairs that are similar but not identical and whether they should be merged into one item or left as separate items.

-## How to update this Repo
+## How to update these files

 The Georgian government creates new documents over time, containing financial information about the Georgian budget.
 It is necessary to add those documents to this repo every once in a while to keep this project up to date.

-The process of updating this repo with the new documents isn't straightforward, so it's outlined here and explained in detail in the sections below.
+The process of updating this repo with new documents isn't straightforward, so it's outlined here and explained in detail in the sections below.
 If the files released by the Georgian government have changed, you may have to modify this process.

 1. Add new monthly spreadsheets, yearly spreadsheets, and priority PDFs
-2. Run the uploader (check Georgian-Budget-API README documentation)
+2. Run the uploader (see Georgian-Budget-API README)
 3. Update the program and agency translations
 4. Update the possible duplicates
 5. Update the priority associations